jonword/next-ecommerce-ds/README.md

 ## Usage
 To go through the checkout process, follow these steps:
-  1. Under Card Information use 4242 4242 4242 4242 for the card number, 12/34 for the expiration date, 567 for the ZIP Code.
+  1. Under Card Information use 4242 4242 4242 4242 for the card number
+  2. Whatever you would like for Name on card
+  3. 12/34 for the expiration date, and 567 for the CVC
+  4. United States for the country or regeion, and 12345 for the ZIP Code.
+  5. Press Pay